andresebr/kumodd/README.md

     1. Login to the cloud account.
 Next, it will request approval.
     1. Click "Approve".
 Next, kumodd stores the Oauth token in config/gdrive.dat.

-    If there is no local browser, or if -no_browser is used, kumodd will instead print a URL of the login page.
+    If there is no local browser, or if --nobrowser is used, kumodd will instead print a URL of the login page.
     1. Copy the URL and paste it into a browser.
     1. Login to the cloud account.
 Next, it will request approval.